ProtAAPP/ChokeHound/README.md

 Set `LIMIT_CHOKE_POINTS` in `config.py` to control how many prioritized choke points are included in the Excel output.

+### Change Hop Limit

+Set `CHOKE_POINTS_HOP_LIMIT` in `config.py` to adjust how deep the script traverses upstream relationships when counting affected attack paths.
+Increase it for broader analysis or lower it to focus on immediate chokepoints.

 ## TODO

 - Add Azure / Entra ID support.